FabrizioBrancati/BFKit/README.md

 The best way to contribute is by submitting a pull request.
 I'll do my best to respond to you as soon as possible.

-You can also submit a new Github issue if you find bugs or have questions.

 Please make sure to follow my general coding style for new features!